 Front end simplicity – back end intelligence.
 No more opaque provenance.
-No more confused recyclers.
+No more confused citizens.

-We’ve made it easy for citizens to recycle.
-Our solutions are bespoke to your needs – but all share a common goal, to reduce waste and keep valuable items in the circular economy for longer.
+The journey may differ by project, but all share a common goal, to make it easy for people to return items for reuse or recycling.
+Reducing waste and keep valuable items in the circular economy for longer.

 2. Bringing incremental economic value through the recycled and re-used items – a true circular economy